eslamsamy226/avr-programable-timer/README.md

-# avr-simple-programable-timer
+# AVR Simple Programable Timer
-A simple timer using AVR architecture
+This is a simple timer using AVR architecture, it allaws users to set a s